mrockwood/mikerockwood.com/content/docs/progress.md

 description: Defines progress bars that indicate how far along a process is.
 ---

-# Progress

-<p class="uk-text-lead">Defines progress bars that indicate how far along a process is.</p>

 ## Usage

 To apply this component, add the `.uk-progress` class to a `<progress>` element.